hrishMoola/passwd-parser/README.md

 Password Parser

 A simple utility to identify all the users on a linux machine and the groups they are a part of.
+This project has been implemented keeping the reference files from my system as examples.
+These files are provided as "groups.txt" and "passwords.txt".

 To run the java version, please use the fatjar created at build/libs.
 If you wish to create the jar again, run "gradle fatJar" in command line, and the jar with all needed dependencies (hence the name fatjar) will be generated at build/libs.
 -Run "java -jar <jarname>" This will run with default files at /etc/passwd and /etc/group. (jar name would build/libs/assignment_java-all-1.0.jar if running from home directory.)